 Factor #5: A space is small

 In small rooms, walls should receive special attention.
 The reason is that the sound is more likely to bounce off the wall before it drops dead.
 Therefore, in order to minimise the noises in small rooms, like office pods or meeting rooms, you need to apply special wall coverage.
 Opt for acoustic wall panels, like Mute Flow, Mute Fit or Mute Fraction.
 Additional measures, such as ceiling baffles and acoustic lighting, will also help absorb the sound, preventing it from leaving the space.

 Factor #6: A space is large and open

 On the contrary, in large spaces, the sound waves may drop dead even before reaching the walls.
 However, there is still a chance that the sound will bounce off the ceiling and freely travel through the room.
 This is a common issue with open-plan offices.
 Therefore, we recommend using the ceiling-suspended panels in such interiors.
 They will minimise the sound reflection from the ceiling.
-Consider Mute Flow Floating and Onde Floating.
-As an alternative, you can also apply Mute Flow Floating Light - a two-in-one solution for acoustics and lighting.
-Hanging panels are especially effective in spaces with low ceiling, where sound waves are more likely to reach the ceiling and reflect from it.
+Consider Mute Flow Floating and Onde Floating - such solutions are ideal for spaces where sound waves are likely to reach the ceiling and reflect from it.